larafale/flooz-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 Unless otherwise expressly agreed by Branch Metrics in a separate written license agreement, these files are provided AS IS, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF  MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT  SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 As a condition to your use of these files, you are solely responsible  for such use.
 Branch Metrics will have no liability to you for direct, indirect, consequential, incidental, special, or punitive damages or for lost profits or data.

+## Crashlytics

+Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+Crashlytics Kit: Copyright 2015 Crashlytics, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## DACircularProgress

 # License